UNdot33K/ScriptKiddie_AV/README.md

 9. Place there your created lnk.

-Note: The install.bat included in the repository does all the above and asks your permission in every step, althouh it may or many not be able to donwload the utilities and it that case it will notify you so you can do manually that step too.
+Note: The install.bat included in the repository does all the above and asks your permission in every step, although it may or many not be able to download the utilities and it that case it will notify you so you can do it manually.

 IMPORTANT: run istall.bat using elevated privileges (right click the file and run as administrator).
-When running FIM-RIM_AV for the first time, do the following: click on the HashMyFiles.exe utility (or whatever you named it) and from the menu go "options" and "hash types" and uncheck every encoding other than CRC32, then run the data.bat and after it finishes, visit the Hashes folder and rename every file in similar way e.g:
+When running FIM-RIM_AV for the first time, do the following: click on the HashMyFiles.exe utility (or whatever you named it) and from the menu go "options" and "hash types" and uncheck every encoding other than CRC32.

-Hashes_exe0.txt to Hashes_exe.txt (watch out v1.0.0 files must be ranamed from:
-Hashes_res_exe0.txt to Hashes_res_exe.txt).
+If you wish to delete from your system the task created by install.bat, open a command line as administrator and use: schtasks /delete /tn "FR_AV" /f

 # Version 1.0.0b